george24601/notes/java/springCloud/aop.md

 The same applies for static and final methods.
 Spring aspects cannot be applied to them because they cannot be overridden.
 Hence Spring AOP because of these limitations, only supports method execution join points.It’s also worth noting that in Spring AOP, aspects aren’t applied to the method called within the same class.

 ### Dynamic proxy

+Spring AOP will create an aop object in memmory.
+Two ways: JDK and CGLib

+* JDK dynamic proxy based on reflection, requires InvocationHandler and Proxy type
+* CGLib, will create a subclass on run time

-CGLib, aopallaince - no concrete class implementation, just define important concept interface
+CGLib- no concrete class implementation, just define important concept interface

 MethodInterceptor < Interceptor < Advice, has a invoke(MethodInvocation) => MethodInvocation.proceed=> Method.invoke